-The Genius Group team includes over 254 full-time staff and 12,000+ partners with teams, locations and offices divided across three geographic regions: NASA, EMEA and APAC.
+As of the date of this prospectus, the Genius Group team includes over 241 full-time staff and 10,000+ partners with teams, locations and offices divided across three geographic regions: NASA, EMEA and APAC.
 Our teams operate from over 40 cities in U.S., South America, Europe, Africa, Asia, New Zealand and Australia.